TV Typewriter: Don Lancaster's TVT I

 Don Lancaster was an engineer at Goodyear Aerospace designing a high resolution video display for the military.
 Don was also a prolific author of hobbyist projects for Popular Electronics and Radio-Electronics magazines.
-The video project gave Don the inspiration for his most influential project, a low cost video terminal known as the TV Typewriter.
+The video project gave Don the inspiration for the TV Typewriter.

-Built in the era before widespread availability of low-cost microprocessors or solid-state computer memory, the system used small-scale integration TTL digital logic and shift register memory.
+The system used small-scale integration TTL digital logic and shift register memory.
 Much of the circuitry was involved in timing the output of the analog generator with the memory, which had to be shifted bit-at-a-time to the output.
 On-screen text was generated by the Signetics 2513, one of the first character generator integrated circuits.

-The article appeared in the September 1973 issue.
+The article featuring the typewriter appeared in the September 1973 issue.
 In addition to the six-page article, they also offered to ship out a larger 16-page version with complete layout plans for a mail-in fee of $2.
 Given its limited functionality, they initially estimated that the magazine would sell about 20 copies of the plans for each.
 Instead, they were flooded by requests and eventually sent out 10,000 copies.
-With professional terminals costing over this kit looked like a bargain.

-In the November issue, the editors apologized for the delays in shipping the TV Typewriter booklets to the thousands of readers that ordered them.
-They also listed electronics parts sources for the difficult to find components.
+When the editors were unable to fulfill the requests, they issued an apology (in the November issue) and listed electronics parts sources for the difficult to find components.
 Don Lancaster also answered a series of reader questions and gave ideas for additional functions and uses for the TV Typewriter.
 The December issue had a page of corrections for the TV Typewriter booklet.
 Both of the notices were included in later printings of the booklet.

-The compact design and complex circuitry made the TV Typewriter a challenging project for hobbyists.
-But many finished the project and some even connected it to their Intel 8008 based computers.
+Despite the compact design and complex circuitry of the typewriter, many finished the project, and some even connected it to their Intel 8008 based computers.
 The April 1975 issue of the Micro-8 Newsletter has 6 pages of user modifications and interface designs to connect the TV Typewriter to Mark-8 or SCELBI computers.
 The original TV Typewriter design did not include a serial interface, modem connection, or offline data storage on cassette tape.
 Don Lancaster wrote about these in the September 1975 issue of BYTE magazine and his TV Typewriter Cookbook.
 A serial interface board designed by Roger Smith was published in the February 1975 issue of Radio Electronics.